netsage-project/netsage-grafana-configs/docs/02_DOCKER.md

 Notes:

-1. `docker/setup_dashboard-docker.sh` is used to instal the grafana plugins as well as the relevant wizzy version.
+1. `docker/setup_dashboard-docker.sh` is used to install the grafana plugins as well as the relevant wizzy version.
 2. `docker/Dockerfile` pins the docker version and installs any OS level packages that you would like to be available.

 To build a new image locally, you'll be replacing the current tag with the new version built locally.
 In order to do so, simply run the following command: